AI Bias & Fairness Auditing

 The impossibility theorem constrains all auditing

-Because multiple reasonable fairness criteria are mathematically incompatible, no AI system can be “fair” by all definitions simultaneously.
-Auditing can measure compliance with specific chosen criteria, but the choice of criteria is a normative decision that the audit itself cannot resolve.
-Different stakeholders may reasonably disagree about which fairness definition is appropriate.
+Multiple reasonable fairness criteria are mathematically incompatible.
+No system can be “fair” by all definitions simultaneously.
+Auditing can measure compliance with specific chosen criteria, but the choice of criteria is a normative decision that the audit cannot resolve.

 Auditing is snapshot, not continuous

-Most auditing is conducted at a point in time — before deployment or at periodic review intervals.
-Model behavior can change over time (data drift, feedback loops, changing population characteristics) in ways that introduce new biases after the audit.
-Continuous monitoring (see AI Risk Monitoring Systems) is necessary to complement periodic auditing.
+Most auditing is conducted at a point in time.
+Model behavior changes over time — data drift, feedback loops, shifting population characteristics — in ways that introduce new biases after the audit.
+Continuous monitoring (see AI Risk Monitoring Systems) complements periodic auditing.

 Auditing does not fix bias

-Identifying bias does not automatically resolve it.
-Mitigation strategies — re-balancing training data, constrained optimization, post-processing adjustments — each introduce their own tradeoffs (typically reducing overall accuracy to improve group parity).
-Some biases reflect structural inequalities in the real world that the AI system accurately learns — in these cases, the appropriate response may be to not deploy the system rather than to “debias” it.
+Mitigation strategies — re-balancing data, constrained optimization, post-processing — each introduce tradeoffs (typically reducing overall accuracy to improve group parity).
+Some biases reflect structural real-world inequalities the AI accurately learned.
+In those cases, the appropriate response may be to not deploy the system.

 Regulatory fragmentation

-Anti-discrimination law varies across jurisdictions — the U.S. four-fifths rule, the EU AI Act’s non-discrimination requirements, and sector-specific regulations (ECOA for lending, Fair Housing Act for housing) define fairness differently.
-An audit compliant with one jurisdiction’s standards may not satisfy another’s requirements.
+Anti-discrimination law varies by jurisdiction — the U.S. four-fifths rule, EU AI Act non-discrimination requirements, and sector-specific regulations (ECOA for lending, Fair Housing Act) define fairness differently.
+Compliance in one jurisdiction does not guarantee compliance in another.

 Real-World Usage